Scenario-based Risk Evaluation: Data analysis for scenario-based risk measures

-In this section, we discuss two examples of data analysis for $\Q$-based risk measures.
-The two examples are conceptually different with the aim to illustrate the broad spectrum of possible interpretations for the collection $\Q$ of scenarios; cf.~Remark \ref{rem:1}.
-Many interesting questions can arise from the following subsections, as the examples we consider cover fundamentally different possible applications of $\Q$-based risk measures.
-Various versions of the $\Q$-based Expected Shortfalls as in Section \ref{sec:messec} are chosen to illustrate the main ideas; clearly the analysis may be applied to other scenario-based risk measures.
+{In this section, we discuss two examples of data analysis for $\Q$-based risk measures.
+The two examples are conceptually different with the aim to illustrate different possible interpretations for the collection $\Q$ of scenarios; cf.~Remark \ref{rem:1}.
+Various versions of the $\Q$-based Expected Shortfalls as in Section \ref{sec:messec} are chosen to illustrate the main ideas; clearly the analysis may be applied to other scenario-based risk measures.}